Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Ingenious Hunter <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/IngeniousHunter.png" Align=left width=7% height=7%>

-**Charges**: This item has an amount of charges equal to your proficiency bonus.
-You regain all charges whenever you finish a long rest.
+**Charges**: This rune has two charges, you regain all charges at the end of a long rest.

 **Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.